 Encryption is what stands between a hacker who intercepts data from a wireless network and the security of the user’s bank account.
 Basically, if you enable encryption in your app, the data that is stored by the app or transmitted from it (or to it) is encrypted by an algorithm called cipher.
-The data can be decrypted and read only by those apps or servers that hold the key used during the encryption process.
+The data can be decrypted and read-only by those apps or servers that hold the key used during the encryption process.

-Most banking solutions currently tend to be initially written in simplified HTML and may not imply such prominent features as geolocation and encryption at all.
+Acccording to our Android & iOS development agency observations, most banking solutions currently tend to be initially written in simplified HTML and may not imply such prominent features as geolocation and encryption at all.